pzhaojohnson/rna2drawer2/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;<b><em>If you use RNA2Drawer to draw structures in a publication, please cite the above article.</em></b>

-If you have questions or experience issues, open an issue thread here on GitHub or email [help@rna2drawer.app](mailto:help@rna2drawer.app).
+If you have questions or find issues, email [help@rna2drawer.app](mailto:help@rna2drawer.app) or open an issue thread here on GitHub.
-General comments and feature requests are also welcome!
+Feature requests are also welcome!

 <p align="center" >
   <img src="./demo/example1.svg" width="800px" />